 UTIs usually occur in your urethra, but when left untreated the infection can spread to your bladder, ureters, and kidneys.

 In most cases, UTIs are caused by bacteria, such as E.coli, that travel from your digestive tract into your urinary tract.
 This is often due to sexual activity or incorrect wiping habits after urinating or having a bowel movement.
-Women are more likely than men to contract a UTI because of the proximity of their urethras and anuses.
+Women are more likely than men to contract a UTI because of the shortness of their urethras.

-As a woman, your risk of contracting a UTI increases when you reach menopause as it the decline in estrogen can change your urinary tract making it more vulnerable to infection.
-In premenopausal women, the risk for UTIs may increase if you use a diaphragm or spermicide as birth control.
+As a woman, your risk of contracting a UTI increases when you reach menopause and the decline in estrogen, making the urinary tract, more vulnerable to infection.
+In premenopausal women, the risk for UTIs may increase if you use a diaphragm or spermicide as birth control, or with an increase in sexual activity.

 If you have symptoms of a UTI, make an appointment at Preventive Medical Center of Marin.
 Dr. Haas and his team diagnose UTIs with a physical exam and urine testing.
 If you experience recurring infections, they may use diagnostic imaging studies or a cystoscopy to examine your urinary tract for blockages that could contribute to your frequent infections.

-Dr. Haas and the team at Preventive Medical Center of Marin take a holistic and natural approach to treating and preventing UTIs, only prescribing antibiotics when other treatments have failed.
+Dr. Haas and the team at Preventive Medical Center of Marin take a holistic and natural approach to treating and preventing UTIs, only prescribing antibiotics for acute infections or when more natural treatments have failed.
 They consider your lifestyle and overall health before recommending strategies such as lifestyle changes, nutritional supplements, herbal therapies, and acupuncture to help your body fight the infection and reduce your risk of future UTIs.

-For example, your provider recommends drinking more water.
+For example, your provider may recommend drinking more water.
 While some people say that cranberry juice helps your body flush out the infection, most juices are full of sugars that simply feed the bacteria and allow it to thrive.
-But drinking filtered water, on the other hand, helps your body remove bacteria and other toxins.
+There are also cranberry capsules without added sugars as well as a supplement called D-mannose, which helps lessen the UTI.
+Still, drinking filtered water also helps your body remove bacteria and other toxins.

-If you think you have a UTI or suffer from chronic infections and want to reduce your risk, call Preventive Medical Center of Marin or schedule an appointment online today.
+If you think you have a UTI or suffer from chronic infections and want to reduce your risk, call Preventive Medical Center of Marin to schedule an appointment today.